Writing my story is one heck of a job!

-I was not born with silver-spoon in my mouth, that is if I was born with any spoon at all.
+I was not born with a silver spoon in my mouth, that is if I was born with any spoon at all.
 I was born and raised up in an outskirt of town in Lagos, Nigeria.
-I never grew up to know my needs being met neither did I have the luxury to a meal I want.
+I never grew up to know my needs being met neither did I have the luxury of a meal I want.
 I did not access the best education, all I have ever had was my life, and a clean canvas life gave me to dream and aspire for greatness.

 I struggled as a child.
-I watched my parent struggled in penury to ensure we had food and have a place even if not cozy to lay our heads at night.
+I watched my parent struggled in penury to ensure we had food and have a place even if not cosy to lay our heads at night.

-I thought life was going to be very fast for me, I believed in my several abilities – but I lied.
-I graduated from secondary school at age 16, upon leaving school I believed I was going to get my an admission into the university immediately – but I lied again
+I thought life was going to be very fast for me, I believed in my several abilities – but it was different.
+I graduated from secondary school at age 16, upon leaving school I believed I was going to get my admission into the university immediately – it just never happened.

-The Nigerian factor played it role and got a bit of me.
+The Nigerian factor played its role and got a bit of me.

 At age 25 I was still an undergraduate trying to get a degree – guess I was crushed by life!
-Life was more slow to me.
+Life was slower for me.

-I watched many of my folks run ahead of me – Facebook did a good job demoralizing me at the time, it portrayed me a failure.
-That feeling when you login and all you see is pictures of friends posting their success, some studying in the choicest university of their choice in Europe, another graduated, some others sending their wedding invitations, and so many others achieving a lot out of life.
-It seem as if I was on the wrong side of life.
+I watched many of my folks run ahead of me – Facebook did a good job demoralizing me at the time, it portrayed me as a failure.
+That feeling when you log in and all you see is pictures of friends posting their success, some studying in the choicest university of their choice in Europe, another graduated, some others sending their wedding invitations and so many others achieving a lot out of life.
+It seems as if I was on the wrong side of life.
 Moment of frustrations and perplexities I must confess.

 Before this story gets too long and unacceptably boring, I’ll need to make it shorter and wrap it up.
 The intention is never to bore you.